Secret Scanning: The Definitive Guide

 3. Remediate

-More advanced platforms, like Cycode’s Complete ASPM, automate remediation workflows to notify secret owners, create remediation tickets, and automatically resolve remediated secrets.
+More advanced platforms, like Cycode’s application security posture management solution, automate remediation workflows to notify secret owners, create remediation tickets, and automatically resolve remediated secrets.
 Furthermore, developers can detect secret exposure in real-time and view remediation guidance by integrating secret scanning into the IDEs and CI/CD pipelines.
-Teams can also detect, block, and monitor secrets in the pipeline, preventing leaks before they happen.

 Where Can Secrets in Software Development Be Found?

 Secrets can be inadvertently exposed at multiple touchpoints, making it increasingly difficult for security and development teams to maintain control.
 Over time, organizations accumulate a vast number of secrets across different repositories, CI/CD pipelines, cloud configurations, and internal collaboration tools—a phenomenon known as secrets sprawl.
-Without proper oversight and centralized management, secrets can spread across systems, increasing the likelihood of accidental exposure.

 Here are some of the top risk areas for secrets exposure: